mggrech/Getting-and-Cleaning-Data/CodeBook.md

 author: "mggrech"
 date: "8/21/2020"
 ---
+# Code Book for Getting and Cleaning Data Assignment

 This **Code Book** describes the _data_, the _variables_ and the _work that was performed to clean up the data_.